parents, why do toddlers hit? Find the answer and what to do (and not to do) about it here.

 If the hitting or swatting was caused by excitement, demonstrate what gentle means by holding the child’s hand and have that hand stroke your face while saying, “Gently, gently.”

-Homeschooling mom Mariel Uyquiengco suggests singing, "I am gentle, I am gentle, yes, I am" to the tune of "Are you sleeping, are you sleeping, brother John?"
+Homeschooling mom Mariel Uyquiengco suggests singing, “I am gentle, I am gentle, yes, I am” to the tune of “Are you sleeping, Brother John?”
 The soothing melody helps the child calm down a notch, too.

 When to reinforce

 Consistency is very important.
 This is how children learn the consequences of their actions.

 When playing pretend or watching shows and your toddler sees someone hitting, remind your child again that hitting is wrong.

 “That minion hit his friend because he was annoyed!
 We better remind him that hitting is wrong and hitting hurts.”
 It is so amusing to hear your toddler say, “No minion, no hitting!” and it becomes easier for him to remember not to hit when the intense emotions strike.